 Visually editing a storefront in Builder.io

-For the same reason theme code can bloat your store, excessive apps can as well.
+For the same reason that theme code can bloat your store, excessive apps can as well.

-To be able to benefit from the higher performance of API-driven integrations without the drawbacks of integration and maintenance cost, we spearheading a solution called HeadlessApp.Store.
+The HeadlessApp.Store lets you benefit from the higher performance of API-driven integrations, without the drawbacks of integration and maintenance cost.

-This public, open source project leverages an exciting new technology called JSX Lite that automates generating high performance code from prebuilt, API-first integrations.
-Choosing HeadlessApp.Store integrations gives you more control and performance, with or without developers.
+This public, open source project leverages an exciting new technology called JSX Lite that automates the generation of high performance code from prebuilt, API-first integrations.
+HeadlessApp.Store integrations give you more control and better performance, with or without developers.

 One of the most amazing aspects of Shopify is all the power and capability it provides out of the box, with near infinite customizability.